idajohannesen/cds-vis-exam/assignments/assignment 1/README.md

 # Assignment 1

 # Short description:
-The code allows you to pick an image of a flower and compare it with all of the flower images in the dataset.
+The code allows you to pick an image of a flower and compare it with the rest of the flower images in the dataset.
 Using this comparison, the 5 most similar images will be shown.
 There are two scripts included in this task, the first of which is the ```assignment1.py``` file.
 This script uses histograms to calculate distance scores for every flower and provides the 5 flowers with the smallest distance scores.
 The second script, ```vgg16.py```, uses VGG16 to find the 5 most similar flowers.
 This is done through a k-nearest neighbour function.

-The results can be found in the ```ouput``` folder as images.
+The results can be found in the ```output``` folder as images.
 The distance scores for the 5 most similar flowers from the first script are also saved as a .csv file.

 # Data:
 The dataset is from the Visual Geometry Group at the University of Oxford, and it consists of more than 1000 flower images across 17 different species.
 It should be inserted in the input folder as a folder named ```flowers```.